microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     ![Agent Queue](images/vsts-agentqueue.png)

-1. If the page is being accessed from the VM, the selected tab will default to **Linux**.
+1. If the page is being accessed from a VM, the selected tab will default to **Linux**.
 Otherwise, select the **Linux** tab.

 1. Click on the **Download** button to initiate the agent download.
 The downloaded file gets typically saved in the *Downloads* folder

     ![Download VSTS agent](images/downloadvstsagent.png)

-1. Open a terminal window and enter the following commands one-by-one
+1. Launch a terminal window and run the following commands in the sequence.
     ````cmd
     mkdir vstsagent
     cd vstsagent